School Logo

 Curriculum Intent

-At Wooburn Green Primary School, we are dedicated to promoting religious education as an integral part of our curriculum.
+At Wooburn Green Primary School, we are dedicated to promoting Religious Education as an integral part of our curriculum.
 We believe that by providing a rich and inclusive learning environment, we can nurture pupils to become more knowledgeable, respectful, and open-minded individuals.

 Curriculum Content